Professor Stephen Kemmis

 BA, MEd, PhD, Ed D (honoris causa), PhD (honoris causa)

 Stephen is interested how professional practices are formed and how they are transformed as they unfold in the professional practice of individuals and in the collective social practice of groups – for example, the practices of the education profession.
 His work focuses on educational practices in schools and universities.
-He has published extensively on critical participatory action research as an approach to educational research; this interest is now focussed on researching practice traditions ‘from within’.
+He has published extensively on critical participatory action research as an approach to educational research; this interest is now focused on researching practice traditions 'from within'.
 With colleagues in the "Pedagogy, Education & Praxis" (PEP) national and international research groups, he is also developing a theory about what practices are made of (the theory of practice architectures) and a theory about how different practices relate to one another (the theory of ecologies of practices).
-He is working on projects critically exploring university academics’ academic practices ‘from within’ and, with funding from the Australian Research Council, investigating the ecological relationships between practices of leading, teaching, student learning, professional learning and researching in two school districts in Australia.

 ARC Discovery Grant, Leading and learning: Developing ecologies of educational practice, $130,000, Chief Investigator with Christine Edwards-Groves, Ian Hardy and Jane Wilkinson.